DeclanZBolster/PatternAnalysis-2025/recognition/VQVAE4699287/README.md

 ![VQ-VAE Structure](read_me_images/VQ-VAE_structure_overview.png)

 ### Encoder
-The Encoder functions as a convolutional neural network that downsamples an image into a feature map of vectors.
+The Encoder functions as a convolutional neural (CNN) network that downsamples an image into a feature map of vectors.
 Since an Encoder downsamples to a latent space, having this latent space be a vector codebook causes said space to be "quantised".

-    - Residual Block:
+Residual Block:
 ![residualBlockRep](read_me_images/residual_block_rep.png)

-      - This is an optional addition to an encoder that prevents information being "lost" between layers of downsampling within the the Encoder and adding depth to the network.
-This functions much like a conventional block that applies convolution, normalisation, and non-linear activation, but then adds a the input of the block to the output, skipping all these layers - a skip connection.
+  This is an optional addition to an encoder that prevents information being "lost" between layers of downsampling within the the Encoder and adding depth to the network.
+This functions much like a conventional block that applies convolution, normalisation, and non-linear activation, but then adds the input of the block to the output, skipping all these layers - a skip connection.
 This prevents the mentioned loss of minor features between layers.

 ### VectorQuantiser and CodeBook
 This converts the continuous representation that the Encoder returns into a discrete representation of the latent space.
 This discrete latent space is the CodeBook - a trainable dictionary that is iterated through after the downsampling of the Encoder to find which of the vectors it is instantiated with is most similar to the Encoder's output.
 This is achieved by comparing the Euclidean distances of each of these vectors: